mdlayher/ynl/Documentation/netlink/intro.rst

     __u32 nlmsg_seq:	1
     __u32 nlmsg_pid:	0

-The order of attributes (struct nlattr) is not guaranteed.
+Note that the order of attributes (struct nlattr) is not guaranteed.

 .. _ext_ack: